 6. Outdoor Multi-Tool

-Another small and necessary tool for a preppers kit, a multi-purpose tool self-describes its benefits.
-Instead of lugging around a whole toolbox, a reliable and compact multi-tool is the ideal item for many different scenarios.
+Another small and necessary tool for a prepper kit is a multi-purpose tool.
+The name describes its purpose.
+Instead of lugging around a whole toolbox, a reliable and compact multi-tool is ideal for many scenarios.

 The Leatherman Supertool 300 multi-tool has the best versatility and dependability on the market.
 It offers 19 different functions, is made in America, and costs around $120 when I write this.

-Once again, a multi-tool you’d rely on in a societal collapse is not something you want to try and save pennies on.
+Once again, you do not want to try and save pennies on a multi-tool you’d rely on in a societal collapse.
 However, the Leatherman brand has a few other less expensive quality multi-tools, offering fewer functions.

 7. Portable Solar Charger